x

 Q. Can I attend the event without a ticket?

-No, the tickets are free.
-You have to book your ticket online, and tickets are limited.
-Please reserve your seat and take advantage of this event.
+No, You have to book your ticket online, and tickets are limite.

 Q. What is Persian Wonders?